11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Solutions

-If bucket full indicator light is ON, then this is what is prohibiting the operation of your dehumidifier.
+If bucket full indicator light is ON, then this is most probably prohibiting the operation of your dehumidifier.
 Take following measures to resolve this:

 • Take off the bucket.
 If it is full, empty it and reattach, your dehumidifier will start running.